keyteki/keyteki/README.md

 /add-card <card name>
 ```

-The unit tests require cross-env to be installed:
+Before you run the unit tests, be sure all the necessary dependencies are installed
 ```
-npm install cross-env
+npm install
 ```

-Then to run the tests:
+Then, to run the tests:
 ```
 npm test
 ```